If you have to deal with written exams as every student does, knowing a few tricks for revision could be quite helpful.

-2. Relax and don’t lose faith in yourself.
+2. Relax and don’t lose belief in yourself.

-Try not to worry.
-Avoid talking to other students before the exam: excitement is contagious.
-Instead, remind yourself that you are well prepared and will certainly pass the exam well.
-If you get nervous during the exam, take a slow deep breath to relax.
+Try not to worry too much.
+Avoid talking to other students before the exam: anxiety can be contagious.
+Instead, remind yourself that you are well-prepared and will certainly pass the exam well.
+If you are feeling a burst of anxiety during the exam, take a few slow deep breaths to relax.

 3. Be calm and self-disciplined.

-Spend 10% of the time to careful reading of the task, highlighting key points and making a decision how to allocate your time.
-At the beginning answer easy questions and put aside the most difficult ones to have more time to think on them at the end.
-After reading questions write down ideas that can be used for responding.
+In the beginning, answer easy questions and put aside the most difficult ones to have more time to think about them at the end.
+After reading questions, write down a few ideas that could be used for responding.

-5. Think on what you are going to write.
+5. Think about what you are going to write.

-Make a plan including the ideas you are going to present.
-Number them clearly according to the order in which you are going to present them.
+Make a plan including the ideas you are going to use.
+Number them clearly according to the order in which you are going to list them.

 6. Answer questions in a considered manner.

 Start with easy and high-value questions, the answers to which you know.
-At the end think on the most difficult and extensional questions which require many calculations or detailed response, or on those that would give you a few points.
+In the end, think about the most difficult and complex questions that require many calculations or detailed responses, or those that would give you a few points.

-First of all, eliminate the answers that you are sure are wrong.
+First of all, rule out the answers that you are sure are wrong.
 Always try to guess if you have sufficient grounds to exclude options.
-Usually the first choice is correct so don’t change your answers if you are not sure.
+Usually, the first choice is correct, so don’t change your answers if you are not sure.

 8. Try to answer to the point.

-9. Devote 10% of test time to reviewing your answers.
+9. Devote 10% of the written exam time to reviewing your answers.

 Look through the test and don’t stop until you have reviewed all the items.
-Make sure you answered all the questions.
-If you have time check spelling, grammar, and punctuation.
-If you are taking a math exam check your answers for careless mistakes.
+Make sure you have answered all the questions.
+If you have time, check spelling, grammar, and punctuation.
+If you are taking a math exam, check your answers for possible mistakes in calculations.

 10. Analyze your results.